-5 Levy et al. (2002), Genesove (2003) and Young and Blue (2007) document price rigidities for, respectively, orange juice products (about a month), apartment rental rates (a few months), and goods sold through Sears catalogs (over two years in some cases).
-Some studies, however, report more frequent price changes (e.g., Levy, et al., 1997; Dutta, et al., 1999; Dutta, et al., 2002; Bills and Klenow, 2004).
-6 See also Goldberg and Hellerstein (2007, 2013), Anderson and Simester (2010), Gopinath and Itskhoki
+^{5.} Levy et al. (2002), Genesove (2003), and Young and Blue (2007) document price rigidities for orange juice products (about a month), apartment rental rates (a few months), and goods sold through Sears catalogs (over 2 years in some cases), respectively.
+Some studies, however, report more frequent price changes (e.g., Levy et al. 1997; Dutta, et al. 1999, 2002; Bils and Klenow 2004).

-^{(2010, 2011),} Chevalier and Kashyap (2011), and Anderson, et al. (2012).
+^{6.} See also Goldberg and Hellerstein (2007, 2013), Anderson and Simester (2010), Gopinath and Itskhoki (2010, 2011), Chevalier and Kashyap (2011), and Anderson et al. (2012).

-Two technology-based factors help to explain the continuation of the nickel price beyond 1921.
+^{7.} Two technology-based factors help to explain the continuation of the nickel price beyond 1921.
 First, the vending machines with nickel-only capability and limited change-making technology imposed a constraint on price adjustment.
 Second, the smallest price increase compatible with consumers using a single coin was 100%.
 A monetary transaction technology for smaller price adjustments, keeping consumer "inconvenience costs" low, was not available.
 Daly (1970) documents widespread consumer inconvenience costs due to a small change shortage in Brazil.
 Selgin (2008) documents how in late 1700s UK private coinage flourished in response to a shortage of smaller denomination coins.
-In Knotek (2008), firms incorporate convenience lasted until 1921 and cannot explain the additional 38 years of price rigidity.
+According to Knotek (2008), firms incorporate convenience into pricing decisions.
+His model can account for the dynamics of US newspaper prices.
+Knotek (2011) extends the evidence to convenience store products.
+Eckard (2007) argues that relatively few "even" price points reduced cashier transaction costs.